skupperproject/skupper/doc/tls/README.md

 > ⚠️ Known Issue: The Skupper router ignores Subject Alternative Name IP entries
 > when doing hostname validation.
 The skupper controller works around this by
 > adding IPs as DNS entries.
 Not all PKI tools make this easy to configure.
 For
-> example, inpsecting a ceritificate with `openssl x509 -ext subjectAltName`.
+> example, inspecting a certificate with `openssl x509 -ext subjectAltName`.
 >
 > X509v3 Subject Alternative Name:
 >   DNS:skupper-router, DNS:172.18.255.193, IP Address:172.18.255.193